 Things to Do in Minsk

-A good place to start your tour of Minsk is at the Lenin Monument here.
+A good place to start your Minsk tour is at the Lenin Monument here.
 From the monument, you’ll be able to see the Belarus State University, along with the adjoining government house.
 Government house was built back in the 1930s and somewhat defines the shape and style of the city, being an iconic landmark.
 Remember, whilst the statue is an interesting thing to see, you’re not allowed to take pictures of it, so stow your cameras and keep walking!

 If you’ve ever seen a spy movie or been into James Bond, then this is the place for you.
 Located conveniently in the center of the city, the KGB Headquarters is the perfect place to catch a bit of something you’re not really supposed to.
 You can’t head inside – obviously – but you can admire the building from afar and tell your friend that you’ve seen it.

 National Art Museum of the Republic of Belarus